Bees are awesome creatures and beekeeping an experience to have.

 Beekeeping (Apiculture) is the maintenance of bee colonies, commonly in man-made hives by humans.

 The beekeeper (apiarist) keeps bees to collect their honey and other products that the hive produces.
 The hive produces beeswax, propolis, flower pollen, bee pollen and royal jelly.
 You can keep bees to pollinate crops or sell to other beekeepers.

 The site where bees are kept is known as an apiary or bee yard.

 The common species of honey bees that are reared are;

 Apis dorsata (Rock honey bee)

 These species live in hilly areas, so the name Rock honey bee.
 They are the biggest, fearful and ferocious of all the other species of bees and are blue coloured.
-They have yellow coloured pelages on their backside.
+This type have yellow coloured pelage on their backside.
 They make big hive in the branches of tree, tall building and in the hillside.
 Because of their ferocious nature, it is very difficult to manage them for commercial use.
-About 37kg honey can be collected from one single hive in a year.
+You can collect about 37kg of honey from one single hive in a year.

 Apis indica (Indian honey bee)